QR Bag Tag Generator: a Luggage Tag That Gets Your Bag Back

 Make your bag tag

-Live preview at real size: 85 x 54 mm, the standard luggage tag ratio
+Live preview, shown enlarged.
+Downloads and prints at 85 x 54 mm, the standard luggage tag size

 Why a paper tag still saves bags in 2026